"Treason against the United States shall consist only in levying war against them, or in adhering to their enemies

 Certain powers "reserved to the states respectively" under the Tenth Amendment

 Even with all these things, though, the states were worried about the power of the federal government; and feared that it would expand its power ever more as the years went on.
 Thus they threw in a Tenth Amendment to the Constitution, which said that "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."
 (Source: Tenth Amendment) As we have seen, there are a great many passages in the Constitution prohibiting various powers to the states; but the Constitution nonetheless reserves many powers to them as well, and gives them room to maneuver within this framework.
-The part about "to the people" may require special commentary here, I think, since there are clearly some powers prohibited to any kind of government in this country - whether state, local, or federal (such as the parts about "ex post facto laws" and "bills of attainder").
+The part about "to the people" may require special commentary here, since there are clearly some powers prohibited to any kind of government in this country - whether state, local, or federal (such as the parts about "ex post facto laws" and "bills of attainder").
 Thus the amendment decided to leave open the possibility (and wisely so) that certain powers could be prohibited to both the state and federal governments.
 They thus included the part about "to the people" to prevent states from assuming these forbidden powers "not delegated to the United States" merely because they were "not delegated to the United States."
 They may have actually preserved these prior passages in the Constitution by so doing.
-(I should reiterate that I don't intend to actually list all of these "states' rights" here; merely to mention that some are reserved to the states; while others - such as taxation - are possessed concurrently by both the state and federal governments together.)
+(One power not "prohibited ... to the states" is the power of taxation, which they possess concurrently with the federal government.
+The taxation policies of the states thus vary somewhat.)

 Confederate flag, long associated with "states' rights" in this country